 - Annual physical exam

 - Blood pressure screening

-- Screening mammograms for women ages 40 and older.
+- Screening mammograms for members ages 40 and older

 - Cervical cancer screening (pap smear)

 Covered immunizations.
 To find out which immunizations are considered preventive, check the Centers for Disease Control (CDC) immunizations schedules.